Izabela-Markiewicz/FYP-v2/README.txt

   Django Software Foundation (2022). change label of a field in a form. [online] Django Forum.
 Available at: https://forum.djangoproject.com/t/change-label-of-a-field-in-a-form/14227 [Accessed 23 Feb.
 2024].

 Iteration 6:
+  GitHub Copilt (2024) - 'i want to add to the admin view an option to 'View Reviews Pending Approval'. jsut as admin site loads all Review onjects, i want a place where it does the same thing, but only loads those where Review.approved == False